ShazbotLabs/mindy/README.md

 Mindy
 =====

-A shell UI based on Prompt Toolkit.
+A shell UI based on Textual.